annjychoi/cuny-class/index.md

-## Interacitivty & Data
+# Interacitivty & Data

 #### Classes: Thursdays, 5:30 - 8:30 pm.

 **Instructor**

-I'm Ann.
+I'm Ann Choi Fitzpatrick.
 My byline is Ann Choi.
 I'm a data and investigative reporter for Newsday.
-Previously, I worked at the Sun Sentinel, Miami Herald and Austin American-Statesman.
+Previously, I worked at the Sun Sentinel.

-I am most comfortable with finding data, analyzing it in a spreadsheet or R and writing stories.
-I often am required to turn my analysis into charts or maps for my editors, well before I write up a draft.
+I am most comfortable with finding data, analyzing it in a spreadsheet or R. I often am required to turn my analysis into charts or maps for my editors, well before I write up a draft.
 I also work closely with developers and graphic reporters in the newsroom.

+I see great value in this course because it entails a lot of skills  that not only I use everyday in my newsroom and but also sought after in the industry.

-You might already know that you are not a visual person or a developer.
-Still, knowing the fundamentals of multimedia storytelling and being able to communicate your reporting in interactive and data-driven medium will carry your stories much further.
+You might already know that you don't wish to be a web developer, designer or a data reporter.
+Still, being able to communicate your reporting in interactive and data-driven terms will carry your stories much farther, especially online.
+Also, you will make allies of  varied backgrounds in your newsroom more easily because you will have basic understanding (and appreciation) of their expertise.

-Because I also attended a graduate school for a journalism degree (hook'em!), I'd like to think that we already have something in common.
+Lastly, I also attended a graduate school for a journalism degree (hook'em!), I'd like to think that we already have something in common.
 Please don't hesitate to ask for help or any questions.

 #### Office hours & Contact
 By appointment only